ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/rpi-llama3/llama3.md

 Where `consolidated.00.pth` and `params.json` are the paths to the downloaded model files, found in `llama3/Meta-Llama-3-8B`.

-Be patient, this step will take some time and will run out of memory if you have 32 GB RAM or less.
+This step takes some time and will run out of memory if you have 32 GB RAM or less.

 ## Compile and build the executable